TatianaTylosky/launch-your-first-website/guide.md

 6) Now you need to get this content centered vertically.
 To do this you're going to use CSS's padding and margin properties.
 The best way to visualize this is to imagine what designers call "The Box Model."

-***Theory:
-Around any element are 3 layers of space: 1) padding, 2) border, and 3) margin.
+###### Around any element are 3 layers of space: 1) padding, 2) border, and 3) margin.
+Increasing padding increases the distance between your element and its border.
+Increasing a margin adds more space outside of your element's border.
+See Box Model image below:

 ![](images/boxmodel.png)

-Increasing padding increases the distance between your element and its border.
-Increasing a margin adds more space outside of your element's border.***

 7) With this knowledge, add this to your CSS: